glycodynamics/Tutorial-PyMOL/README.md

 ray 1024,1024.  # ray trace the current scene, but scaled to 1024x1024 pixels

 ```
 Then render using Draw/ray Options or command ```ray```.
-When you have got somehting large and have various light points, rendering can be time taking.
+When you have a large system with various light points, rendering can be time-consuming.
 Rendering speed can be controlled using by setting ```hash_max```.
 Check current hash_max using:
 ```
 get hash_max
 ray
 set hash_max, 200
 ```
-You can set a heigher hash_max rate and get better performance.
-Heigher hash_max uses more memory for image processing (make sure you don’t crash PyMOL!).
+You can set a higher hash_max rate and get better performance.
+Higher hash_max uses more memory for image processing (make sure you don’t crash PyMOL!).

 ```hash_max set to 100``` : 11 gb, Ray: render time: 9.69 sec. = 371.4 frames/hour (61.48 sec. accum.).\
 ```hash_max set to 200``` : 12 bg, Ray: render time: 4.36 sec. = 825.3 frames/hour (65.84 sec. accum.).\